 What is the best laptop for lawyers?

 Lawyers require laptops with a fast processor, sizable memory (8GB or above), significant storage, decent battery life, and a large display size.
-These include the 13″ MacBook Pro, Dell XPS 13, Google Pixelbook Go, HP Spectre x360, or Microsoft Surface Go.
+Some good options include the 14″ MacBook Pro, Dell XPS 13, HP EliteBook, or Lenovo ThinkPad X1 Carbon Gen.

 What type of computers do lawyers use?

 Lawyers generally use desktop computers for their day-to-day work.
 Desktops have powerful processors and large displays, making them ideal for conducting deep work.
 However, lawyers also rely on laptops and tablets while visiting clients or in court due to their increased portability.

 Which laptop is best for law students?